aspect-build/rules_esbuild/README.md

 ## Usage

-See the API documentation in the `docs/` directory, and the example usage in the `example/` directory.
+See the API documentation in the `docs/` directory, and the examples of usage in the `examples/` directory.

 ## Installation